vele616/monorepo/packages/jobboard/website/content/jobs/data-analyst-current-job-openings-at-netlify-mnhpf.md

 title: "Data Analyst"
 location: "Remote or San Francisco"
 host: "https://boards.greenhouse.io/netlify"
-companyName: "Current Job Openings at Netlify"
+companyName: "Netlify"
 url: "https://boards.greenhouse.io/netlify/jobs/5239871002"
 applyUrl: "https://boards.greenhouse.io/netlify/jobs/5239871002#app"
 timestamp: 1620345600000
-hashtags: "#python,#ui/ux,#management,#operations,#css,#git,#rest,#figma,#analysis,#finance"
+hashtags: "#python,#analysis,#operations,#ui/ux,#management,#css,#git,#rest,#figma,#finance"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "Current Job Openings at Netlify is looking for a data analyst that has prior experience working with software development tools, like Git and the command line."
+summary: "Netlify is looking for a Data Analyst that has prior experience working with software development tools, like Git and the command line."
 summaryBackup: "To apply as a data analyst at Current Job Openings at Netlify, you preferably need to have some knowledge of: #python, #ui/ux, #management."
-featured: 20
+featured: 10
 ---

 ## Company Overview